BidCarbon removal units

 Who is the holder of an BRU?

-CDRC market
+CDRC markets

 If you wish to apply for CDRCs in order to sell BRUs in the Open market or BidCarbon marketplace, you must provide the necessary documentation to support for your CDRC application.